shs-cse/discord-bot/README.md

 git clone https://github.com/shs-cse/discord-bot.git . && git update-index --skip-worktree info.json
 ```
 - Create a new server by copying the template [https://discord.new/RVh3qBrGcsxA](https://discord.new/RVh3qBrGcsxA).
 The server name should follow the format `<course-code> <semester> <yyyy>`, for example, `CSE251 Fall 2022`.
-- Add your discord bot the server and add `bot` role to the bot.
-Also, make sure the bot is added to the **`EEE Course Team - BracU CSE`** server.
+- Add your discord bot the server and add `@bot` role to the bot.
+- Also, make sure the bot is added to the **`EEE Course Team - BracU CSE`** server.
 - Update the `info.json` file accordingly.
 - Start the bot by running the script
 ```bash
 bash -i script.sh
 ```
-- To update `USIS (before)` in the enrolment sheet, upload the `.xls` files downloaded from USIS in any channel as a message, click "More > Apps > Update USIS (Before)".
+- To update `USIS (before)` in the enrolment sheet, upload the `.xls` files downloaded from USIS in any channel as a message, click `More > Apps > Update USIS (Before)`.
 You may need to repeat this multiple times since you can only upload 10 files at a time.